 Services for treating alcohol and drug abuse problems

-- Services provided to individuals and families affected by alcohol and drug abuse through the local health region and the Metis Addictions Council of Saskatchewan Incorporated.
+- Services provided to individuals and families affected by alcohol and drug abuse through the Saskatchewan Health Authority and the Metis Addictions Council of Saskatchewan Incorporated.

 Mental health services

-- Services provided through the local health region for the treatment of mental health problems and mental disorders.
+- Services provided through the Saskatchewan Health Authority for the treatment of mental health problems and mental disorders.

 Problem gambling services

-- Services provided through the local health region to individuals and families for the treatment of problem gambling.
+- Services provided through the Saskatchewan Health Authority to individuals and families for the treatment of problem gambling.